 To sum up, Alpha can be a useful tool to estimate the performance of a stock or your entire portfolio, yet it is important to look at it from the market and investment thesis perspectives.

-For more finance and entrepreneurship tips, subscribe to our weekly newsletter and follow us on Twitter, Facebook, Instagram, and LinkedIn.
+For more life-changing opportunities and tips on entrepreneurship and finance, subscribe to our weekly newsletter and follow us on X, Facebook, Instagram, and LinkedIn.

 There is an error in the alpha formula, here is the correct one :